You like free, right?

 Google ads are for big brands.
 They are a waste of time and money for bloggers and entrepreneurs.

-AND YET, Ana sells banner advertising space on her blog.
+AND YET, Ana sells (or used to sell!) banner advertising space on her blog.

 Clearly paid traffic works for somebody.